 The Pamunkey Indian Tribe Cultural Resource Department strives to ensure the protection, preservation, enhancement and promotion of the Tribe’s history, traditions and culture.

 The Pamunkey Indian Tribe Cultural Resource Department was established in February 2020 with the hiring of the Cultural Resource Director.
-Prior to this, the various roles managed by the Cultural Resource Department were handled primarily by the Tribal Resource Center except for the Museum.
+Prior to this, the various roles managed by the Cultural Resource Department were handled primarily by the Tribal Resource Center with the exception of the Pamunkey Indian Museum & Cultural Center.

 The Cultural Resource Department oversees management, policies, procedures and guidelines for the following core areas: